A topic from the subject of Chromatography in Chemistry.

 Procedure:

-1. Draw a line 2 cm from the bottom of the filter paper with a pencil.
+1. Draw a light pencil line 2 cm from the bottom of the filter paper.
+Avoid pressing hard, as this could create channels in the paper.

-3. Dilute the food colors with water in separate containers.
+3. Dilute the food colors with a small amount of water in separate containers.
+The concentrations should be similar.

-4. Use a capillary tube to apply a small drop of each food color to its designated dot.
+4. Use a capillary tube or pipette to apply a small, concentrated spot of each diluted food color to its designated dot.
+Allow the spots to dry completely before applying a second spot to the same location (this is called multiple spotting for better separation).

-6. Let the water rise up the filter paper, carrying the food colors with it.
+7. Let the water rise up the filter paper, carrying the food colors with it.
+Stop the experiment before the solvent front reaches the top of the paper.

-• The filter paper acts as a stationary phase, while the water acts as a mobile phase.
+• The filter paper acts as the stationary phase, while the water acts as the mobile phase.

-• The different food colors have different interactions with the paper and water, causing them to separate.
+• The different food colors have different affinities for the stationary and mobile phases, leading to separation based on differential partitioning.

 Significance:

 This experiment demonstrates the analytical application of paper chromatography in separating and identifying different substances.
-It is used in various fields, such as:
+It's a simple yet effective illustration of the principles underlying chromatography.
+Variations of this technique, using different stationary and mobile phases, are used in numerous fields, such as:

-• Forensic science: Identifying drugs and other substances in evidence
+• Forensic science: Identifying dyes, inks, and other substances in evidence

-• Environmental analysis: Monitoring pollutants in soil and water
+• Environmental analysis: Monitoring pollutants in water or soil samples

 Share on: